graydenhays/startup/README.md

 - [x] **User registration** - Creates a new account in the database.
 - [x] **existing user** - Stores the subscribed status under the same user if the user already exists.
 - [x] **Use MongoDB to store credentials** - Stores both user and their subscribed status.
 - [x] **Restricts functionality** - You cannot login until you have created an account.
-You cannot edit the subscriber count until you have been logged in.
+You cannot navigate to the info page where you can edit the subscriber count until you have been logged in.

 [Link to notes](https://github.com/graydenhays/startup/blob/main/notes.md)